Morgan Jones (actor, born 1928): Career

+He was a supporting actor on Highway Patrol (1956), and appeared on Wagon Train S2 E36 "The Rodney Lawrence Story" as Jason Elliott, who agrees to leave the wagon train with his homesick wife, played by Diana Barth (1959).

 Jones appeared some twenty-five times on the screen.
 He had a lead role in the 1957 science fiction film, Not of This Earth, by Roger Corman, as well as other castings in Apache Woman in 1955, Forbidden Planet in 1956, Fear Strikes Out in 1957, Official Detective episode 'The Night It Rained Bullets' as Bronson (1957), Bells Are Ringing in 1960.

 He appeared in The Twilight Zone episodes "Will the Real Martian Please Stand Up?" in 1961, and "The Parallel" in 1963.
-In 1966 he appeared in “Gunsmoke".
+In 1966 he appeared in Gunsmoke.

 Jones appeared in an episode of the 1970 situation comedy The Tim Conway Show and a 1965 episode of Hazel.

 Personal life

 Jones was married twice, and became a widower in both marriages.
 His first marriage was to actress and talent agent Joan Granville, ending with her death in 1974.
 His second wife, Carole Tetzlaff, whom he married in the 1970s, was the daughter of cinematographer, Ted Tetzlaff.

 Jones relocated to Hollywood after leaving the U.S. Navy in order to pursue acting.
 His first professional acting role was a small part in the 1952 musical, Singin' in the Rain.